 Since moving from Ottawa, I’ve returned to the city annually to visit my friend Ashley.
-Last year I really wanted to find the perfect gift (to thank her and her hubby for putting up with me!).
-I searched high and low, but couldn’t find anything.
-She loves tea, so I ended up buying a few specialty blends you can only find in my city.
-It was a good gift, but not a great gift.
-This year I still couldn’t find anything, even though I scoured every local shop and artisan sale but couldn’t find the perfect thing.
+I really wanted to find the perfect host/hostess gift so I scoured every local shop and artisan sale but couldn’t find the perfect thing.
 One night, shortly before my trip, Ashley and I were texting back and forth, planning my visit and chatting about her holiday decorations because I had promised to help her decorate before I returned home.
 I texted her a photo of a wood Crate and Barrel A-frame ornament stand and she loved it!
-Then I realized that Crate and Barrel no longer sells the wood version (although a metal version can still be purchased).
+Then I realized that Crate and Barrel no longer sells it.
 Oops!
 I had already sold her on the idea of an A-frame ornament stand.

 Undeterred, I rooked Handy Hubby into building a pair of tree-shaped wood ornament stands with me.
 This DIY A-frame ornament stand duo just barely fit in my suitcase but, carefully wrapped in bubble wrap and cushioned with clothing, they survived the flight – and Ashley loved them!

 - 3/8″ Dowel

 - 1/2″ x 1-1/2″ wood for the sides.
 Home Depot calls this Craft S4S (smooth four sides) and it would be in the moulding & millwork aisle of most home reno stores.

 - 1/2″ x 4″ wood for the base.
 This is also referred to as Craft S4S.
 It is basically small lumber or project wood.